antogc/antaeus/README.md

 ### Initial prototype

 Having in mind the concerns above-mentioned, I made some decisions for the initial prototype:
 * Scheduled task.
-I had a look at a library called Krontab (https://insanusmokrassar.github.io/krontab/).
+I had a look at a library called [Krontab](https://insanusmokrassar.github.io/krontab/).
 It seemed easy to implement, but I decided to postpone its implementation to focus on the billing service logic.
 * Billing service logic.
 Two nested loops, first iterating over customers and then over customer's pending invoices.
 No concurrency.
 No pagination.
 * Error handling with retry for NetworkExceptions.
-I will use the library kotlin-retry (https://github.com/michaelbull/kotlin-retry)
+I will use the library [kotlin-retry](https://github.com/michaelbull/kotlin-retry)
 * The invoice service will raise an Exception if the invoice update status operation fails.
 Errors will be handled by the billing service, so far they will be just logged.
 * Unit test using kotest-assertions-core assertions library.